Paul Vario: Prosecution and prison

 In 1970, Vario was cited for contempt of court and was sent to the Nassau County Correctional Facility on Long Island for seven months.

 In 1971, the Geffken family sold the Geffken's bar and property to Paul Vario's friend Peter Abinanti for $40,000.

-On April 7, 1972, law enforcement placed an electronic listening device inside Vario's trailer at the junkyard and started gathering evidence against him.
+On April 7, 1972, law enforcement placed an electronic listening device inside Vario's trailer at the Brooklyn junkyard and started gathering evidence against him.
 In addition, a police detective wearing a listening device started visiting the trailer.
 Vario was convinced the policeman was corrupt and soon started offering him bribes.
 The entire surveillance operation lasted about six months.

-In October 1972, police raided Vario's junkyard in Canarsie.
+In October 1972, police raided the Brooklyn junkyard.
 On November 1, 1972, Vario was indicted on charges of tampering with a witness.
 He had allegedly advised Frank Heitman, a convicted gambler, to flee to Florida to avoid testifying to a grand jury in Nassau County.
 To arrest Vario, police had to chase his car for 20 minutes through the streets of Brooklyn before he finally stopped for them.
 On November 21, 1972, Vario was indicted on insurance fraud charges.
 He and several co-conspirators had stripped a boat of its equipment, sunk it, and then filed a $7,000 insurance claim.
 On December 7, 1972, Vario was indicted on charges that included attempting to bribe the officer at the trailer.
 Also in December 1972, Vario pleaded guilty to drunken driving and received probation.
 However, Vario violated probation in early 1973 and was in jail by February 1973.

 On February 9, 1973, Vario was convicted on tax evasion charges.
 On April 6, 1973, Vario was sentenced to six years in federal prison for the tax evasion conviction.

 Vario was sent to the federal prison located in Lewisburg, Pennsylvania.
 While in prison, Vario was part of the infamous "Mafia row" of prisoners.